MarkMichon1/BitGlitter-Python/README.md

 `badFrameStrikes=10` This sets how many corrupted frames the reader is to detect before it aborts out of a video.
-This allows you to break out of a stream relatively quickly if the video is substantially corrupted, without needing to iterative over each frame.
+This allows you to break out of a stream relatively quickly if the video is substantially corrupted, without needing to iterate over each frame.
 If this is set to 0, it will disable strikes altogether, and attempt to read each frame regardless of the level of corruption.

 `blockHeightOverride=False` and `blockWidthOverride=False` allow you to manually input the stream's block height and